 Extended test time on quizzes, tests, or exams.
 The amount of extended time is indicated by 1.5x or 2.0x.

 A student may require modified furniture and/or equipment due to their disability.
 For instance, the student attends the first class and assesses the environment.
 If there is a need for modified furniture and/or equipment, the student contacts the SSD office and provides the class information (time/location) and their specific furniture/equipment request.
-Once the request has been placed with the SSD office, the Facilities Dept. is contacted to make the appropriate changes.
+Once the request has been placed with the Office of Disability Services, the Facilities Deptartment is contacted to make the appropriate changes.
 Click here for a Furniture Request Form.

-Sign language interpreting, as well as all other services for deaf and hard of hearing students is coordinated through the Services for Students with Disabilities office.
-The College will arrange interpreting services for students with disabilities who are registered with the SSD office.
+Sign language interpreting, as well as all other services for deaf and hard of hearing students is coordinated through the Office of Disability Services.
+The College will arrange interpreting services for students with disabilities who are registered with the Office of Disabilitiy Services.
 Students should schedule an appointment well in advance of the need for services to discuss policies and procedures.

 MCC uses a volunteer peer or instructor note-taking system to provide copies of class notes to students with disabilities.
 Below are different ways that lecture notes can be supplied:

 1. Request copies of your instructor’s lecture notes, transparencies, PowerPoint presentations etc. If an instructor cannot supply class notes, ask your instructor to help recruit a volunteer peer from the class as soon as possible so that services can be provided in a timely manner.

 2. If you have a volunteer peer assisting with note taking, NCR (no carbon required) paper is available at the Brighton and Downtown Disability offices free of charge.